jackspirou/gotar/README.md

 # tarpack
-Pack files into a tarball for multiple build architectures.
+Automatically pack common files into a tarball for multiple build architectures.